Current Topics in Cell Biology (BIOC 791A)

 The inaugural meeting was very successful, attracting 73 participants from the region.
 Students presented their research in podium and poster presentation.
 Dr. Vinay Pathak, Head of the Viral Mutation Section of the HIV Drug Resistance Program at the NCI, gave the keynote address.

-Since the inaugural event, the students have organized four additional annual ARCC meetings.
+Since the inaugural event, the students have organized seven additional annual ARCC meetings.
 Dr. Alfred Goldberg from Harvard University was featured as the keynote speaker to the 5th annual ARCC.

 - Research Conference